Champenois History, Family Crest & Coats of Arms

 Early History of the Champenois family

-Another 145 words (10 lines of text) covering the years 1300 and 1534 are included under the topic Early Champenois History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Champenois research.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Champenois History in all our PDF Extended History products and printed products wherever possible.

 Champenois Spelling Variations